 Train For The Event

-Whether you are entering the 5k or 10k, this is a challenging event and working towards a training plan is an important part of the challenge!
+Whether you are entering the 5k or 10k, this is a challenging event and working to a training plan is an important part of achieving your goal.

-There are many resources available online now, so the best advice is to find a plan that suits your current swimming ability, stick with it… and most importantly, have fun!
+There are many resources available online now, so the best advice it to find a plan that suits your current swimming ability, stick with it….and most importantly, have fun with your training!

 NOWCA Tips for OWS